Failed Bank Information

 - Dividend Information

-- Purchase and Assumption Agreement (256 KB PDF File - PDF Help)
+- Purchase and Assumption Agreement - PDF 256Kb

 Please be advised you will not receive any email notification to claim/unlock/unsuspend your account or to provide any private information.
 Please be aware of any Phishing Scams to obtain information from you.

-On May 30, 2008, First Integrity Bank NA, Staples, MN was closed by the Office of the Comptroller of the Currency (OCC) and the Federal Deposit Insurance Corporation (FDIC) was named Receiver.
-No advance notice is given to the public when a financial institution is closed.
+On May 30, 2008, First Integrity Bank N.A., Staples, MN was closed by the Office of the Comptroller of the Currency (OCC) and the Federal Deposit Insurance Corporation (FDIC) was named Receiver.
+As Receiver, the FDIC is charged with winding up the business affairs of the failed financial institution.
+This includes the disposition of assets and liabilities of the failed financial institution and payment of dividends to approved creditors in order of priority.

 II.
 Press Release